Your Ten-Month Path to Success

 In the spring semester, you will have multiple opportunities to apply individual and managerial skills by addressing issues faced by managers across functions.
 A final capstone course enhances your skills and knowledge built throughout the program by applying them to the real-world challenges of competing successfully in a global environment.

-* For complete course descriptions, please refer to the current edition of the School of Business Graduate Student Handbook found on our Academic Services page.
+* For official curricular details, complete course descriptions, and any potential electives, please refer to the current edition of the School of Business Graduate Student Handbook found on our Academic Services page.

 In the business world, there’s no substitute for direct experience.

-Action Learning Projects (ALP) are an integral part of the MA experience.
+Action Learning Projects (ALP) are an integral part of the Masters in Management program experience.
 Designed to provide you with a world-class experiential learning opportunity, these projects give organizations the benefits of fresh ideas and solutions in business.
 Throughout the experience you will:

 - Apply and reinforce course concepts

 Your designated project team will work with a business sponsor-client through the spring semester.
 The ALP experience is an extension of the classroom while giving you the opportunity to work with a ‘live’ project and client.
 As a result, you will further develop important professional skills while creating value for the sponsor-client.

 What people are saying